Introduction

 It gives more specific detail on the Service’s aims and objectives for the forthcoming year in complying with the current Food Law Code of Practice and Food Standards Agency Framework Agreement with Local Authorities, which embodies the requirements of the legislation.

 The Trading Standards Service covers the county and unitary authority areas of Devon, Plymouth, Somerset and Torbay.
-The Service is hosted by Devon County Council but jointly commissioned by Devon, Somerset, Plymouth and Torbay Councils, ensuring that the objectives of all four authorities are met.
+The Service is hosted by Devon County Council but jointly commissioned by Devon, Somerset, Plymouth and Torbay councils, ensuring that the objectives of all four authorities are met.
 Governance of the Service is through a Joint Services Review Panel (JSRP).

 Profile of the local authority